 - Because Portland uses SEC data, the tax applies only to publicly held corporations, whereas the San Francisco reform covers all companies (except small businesses with less than $1 million in sales), regardless of their ownership structure.

 - Due to differences in local business tax structures, the base of the two cities’ tax differs.
 In Portland, the surcharge is on a local business profits tax.
-For most companies in San Francisco, the increase would apply to the city’s existing gross receipts tax.
+For most companies in San Francisco, the increase will apply to the city’s existing gross receipts tax.
 The exception is for operations that are mostly engaged in administrative or management services and thus don’t have significant local sales.
 If these companies have more than 1,000 employees and more than $1 billion in annual sales nationwide, they would be subject to a tax increase based on the size of their local payroll.

 All these technicalities aside, both models advance the movement to reverse inequality in ways that should give a strong boost to other efforts.
 Lawmakers have introduced similar bills in at least eight state legislatures, including California, as well as in the U.S. Senate and House of Representatives.